We Compare SCHD vs VYM:

-For investors looking for a fund to give them exposure to the Large Cap Value segment of the market, Schwab U.S. Dividend Equity ETF may be a good option based on selected key benefits.
+For investors looking for a fund to expose them to the Large Cap Value segment of the market, Schwab U.S. Dividend Equity ETF may be a good option based on selected vital benefits.

 These include expense ratio, expected asset class return, and momentum.

-One of the many key factors to consider in choosing an ETF, especially for a long-term investment strategy is cost.
+Cost is a vital factor to consider when choosing an ETF, especially for a long-term investment strategy.
 To analyze the cost of an ETF, you should look at the expense ratio.

 Cheaper funds tend to yield higher profits since they spend less on management.

-SCHD is one of the cheapest exchange trade funds with an expense ratio of 0.06%.
+SCHD is one of the cheapest exchange-traded funds, with an expense ratio of 0.06%.